 The simplest way to handle depreciation or amortisation of assets is to nominate the expense and asset accounts within your Financial Settings.
 If you do this, you then only need to budget for the expense side and we’ll calculate the asset side.
 We’ll allocate all of the Accumulated Depreciation to the first account nominated but you can easily group all of the accounts to a common header with an Account Tree.

 If you choose to manage your depreciation accounts manually, don’t nominate any of them but be careful when making changes that you enter them on both the expense and asset side to keep your budget balanced.

 The more complex tasks in Balance Sheet Budgets

 Other parts of the balance sheet are a bit harder to budget for.

 Loans can be complex if you enter them manually but even then, it’s a matter of budgeting a positive amount for the receipt of the loan (because your liability increases) and then negative amounts for the principal repayments.
 If you have a repayment schedule that splits the principal and interest, use that to enter the reduction in the loan amount each month.
 If not, as long as you have the total monthly repayment amount right, you could just do a straight line split of the principal and interest over the life of the loan.
 You’ll get some small variances each month when compared to the actual transaction but that won’t be significant unless it’s a large loan.

 Income in Advance

 Some of you will receive your income in advance in lump sums and then allocate it to each month with a journal.
 We have a Help Note that will take you through this step by step so you get the right numbers in your monthly reports and on your cashflow forecast.

 Don’t be intimidated by Balance Sheet budgets.
-They’re mostly fairly simple but they can have a big effect on your cashflow forecast so you shouldn’t ignore them.
-Check out this webinar recording on Understanding Budgets for the Balance Sheet.
+They’re mostly quite simple to do but they can have a big effect on your cashflow forecast so you shouldn’t ignore them.
+Join our upcoming Web Chat Understanding Budgets for the Balance Sheet.